jebaird/jebaird.github.com/_posts/2013-06-26-javascript-equivalents-in-css.md

 ### Togging an element visibility with :hover

 Using the pseudo selector :hover, we can show and hide elements using only css.
-This is particlay handy for tooltips and action controls.
+This is pretty handy for tooltips and popup controls.

 [:hover demo](/demos/2013-06-26-javascript-equivalents-in-css/hover.html)